See how your CTR stacks up. Explore industry, regional, and campaign-type benchmarks with Superads.

 Detailed observation of presented data

 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for E-commerce in all countries compared to the global benchmark.
+This analysis explores ad performance trends for E-commerce in All countries available compared to the global benchmark.

 Insights & analysis of Facebook advertising costs